-Computers and communication gadgets have become a part of our lives and at that, a lot of our activities are carried out on it.
+Having our computers and communication gadgets being spied on nowadays have become commonplace.
+This is because, our gadgets have become part of our lives and at that, a lot of our activities are carried out on it.
 These activities may include regular things as how we do household chores, religious activities, business, personal lifestyle, and how we socialize.
 Gadgets are usually around us and having access to their activity logs can simply tell who we are.
 No wonder advertising agencies are so keen on our data in order to sell us specific ads.

 Notwithstanding, there are people who are so interested in mining our personal information for reasons usually criminal.
 They may include friends, roommates, spouse, business partner, a political opponent, our government, foreign government, and the list goes on.
 You never can tell the damage it can cause you if your information falls on the wrong hands.
 It’s best to protect yourself and safeguards your gadgets.
 Your information can be mined and sold, simply because people and organizations are always ready to pay for it.